ozziej/PostRebel/docs/workspaces-and-secrets.md

 ## Overview

-Postal Service now includes a complete workspace system with automatic secrets management.
+PostRebel now includes a complete workspace system with automatic secrets management.
 This allows you to organize projects, collaborate via git, and keep sensitive credentials secure.

 ## What are Workspaces?